marcmelis/barcenas-world/README.md

 # barcenas_world
-Propositional Logic Agents with the JADE platform and SAT4J
+Propositional Logic Agents with the JADE platform and SAT4J.
+You can find a copy of this repository at https://github.com/markankaro/barcenas_world.
+The goal of this practice is to modelize a problem with Propositional Logic and implement it.

 ## Requirements